All Episodes

 He had already co-opted a bunch of conservative columnists by having dinner with them at George Will's house.

-And that's when David Brooks wrote about the crease in Obama's slacks, and how that told David Brooks he's going to be great president.
+And that's when David Brooks wrote about the crease in Obama's slacks and how that told David Brooks he's going to be great president.

-So Obama had chosen his conservative critics by having dinner with them, and he wanted to nullify all the others.
+So Obama had chosen his conservative critics by having dinner with them.

 So that's what he was trying to do.

-Now that Tom Dashell, Puffed Dash, this after the 2002 midterms, yeah, 2002 midterms.
+This is after the 2002 midterm or yeah, 2002 midterms.

 And they had some focus group data after those elections that scared the heck out of them.

-Dashell actually went out to the microphones and admitted that they were worried because people who listened to me were actually changing their minds.
+Daschell actually went out to the microphones and admitted that they were worried because people who listened to me were actually changing their minds.

-They had believed all this time that everybody listening to this show was a mind-numbed robot, incapable of independent thought.
+They had believed all this time that everybody listening to this show was a mind-numbed robot, incapable of independent thought, and that were just doing what I told them to do.

 They had some focus group data that showed there were a lot of former Democrats listening to this program.

-So it has been an admonition of Bill Clinton, you know, was constantly trying to get uh people to stop listening to me.
+So it has been an admonition of Bill Clinton, you know, was constantly trying to get people to stop listening to me.

 Donald Trump has told people to stop giving money to his PACs, and he's asked the PACs to give the money back.